 Today, every other individual has smartphones and access to the internet.
 Healthcare IT leaders needed to revamp the framework of healthcare information exchange to ensure the new developments.
 Even Grahame Grieve, product director of FHIR at HL7, thinks that healthcare information exchange needs to be seen from a contemporary context.

 As HL7 V2 was created way before the internet outbreak, it’s obvious that the standards won’t be that relevant today.
-And HL7 V3 still tried to address certain challenges that HL7 V2 couldn’t address.
-But the main problem with the implementation of HL7 V3 was its complexity.
+HL7 V3 still tried to address certain challenges that HL7 V2 couldn’t.
+However, the main problem with the implementation of HL7 V3 was its complexity.
 So, healthcare leaders and facilities felt the need for a better version of HL7.

-To accommodate web-based service technologies, smartphones, and other emerging technologies, FHIR in HL7 was formed.
+FHIR in HL7 was formed to accommodate web-based service technologies, smartphones, and other emerging technologies.
 Fast Healthcare Interoperability Resources, as per HL7 standards, has made data exchange faster than ever.
-Since FHIR, healthcare interoperability has also significantly developed, especially after HITECH Act 2009.
+Since FHIR, healthcare interoperability has also significantly developed, especially after the HITECH Act of 2009.

 Moreover, the pandemic revealed health information exchange issues, and interoperability has become a critical investment.
 With healthcare organizations and decision-makers actively working to adopt interoperability, FHIR HL7 in healthcare is the much better version to ensure secured information exchange; no matter how many apps or digital touchpoints are used.